NETWAYS/foreman-training/configmanagement/02_puppet.md

 * Puppet modules provided by Foreman Project
  * Already utilized by Foreman Installer
- * Compatible with all supported plattforms
+ * Compatible with all supported platforms
  * Version compatibility to observe
 * Configuration of:
  * Foreman